-Based on calendar plan year 2014 results, the System will calculate incentive obligation payments to medical groups under Blue Shield Accountable Care Organization (ACO) network.
-The System actuarial consultant will finalize an annual Plan Year cost target with the HMO and each participating ACO provider partnership group.
-In 2014, the Trust paid out \$155,000 for plan year 2013.
-In 2014, the obligation cannot exceed \$6.6 million.
+Based on calendar plan year 2014 results, the System calculated incentive obligation payments to medical groups under the Blue Shield Accountable Care Organization (ACO) network.
+The System's actuarial consultant negotiates an annual plan year cost target with the HMO and each participating ACO provider partnership group.
+In 2015, the Trust paid out \$176,000 for plan year 2014.
+In 2015, the obligation cannot exceed \$6.4 million.
 Incentive payments are only distributed if underwriting gains are achieved at or above the negotiated target.